nourassili/productreview/readme.md

 # Real-Time Sentiment Analysis Web App

 This is a simple web application that performs real-time sentiment analysis on product reviews and detects fake ones.
+It only works with user input for now!
+I am not a serial hacker so pls be nice to me.

 ## Features
 - Input text and receive a sentiment analysis result (Positive, Negative, Neutral).